Daryl Vaz

 Daryl Wesley Phillip Vaz is a Jamaican politician who is the Labour MP for Portland Western.
-Since 2020 he has served as the Minister for Energy, Science, Telecommunications and Transport.
+Since 2020 he has served as the Minister for Energy, Telecommunications and Transport.

 Early life and education

 He was born in Saint Andrew Parish, Jamaica to Douglas and Sonia Vaz.
 His father is a former president of the Jamaica Manufacturers Association and former Minister of Industry and Commerce.

 Vaz attended Mona Preparatory, Campion College and Miami Dade Community College in Miami, Florida.

 Career

 Vaz's political career began in 1986 when he was elected as the Councillor for the Waterloo Division of the KSAC in the Local Government Elections.
 In 2007 he was elected Member of Parliament for Western Portland.

 From 2006 to 2010 Vaz served as Deputy Treasurer of the Jamaica Labour Party.

 In 2009 he was appointed the Minister of Information and Telecommunications in Jamaica from March 2009 to January 2016.
 His party lost the election in 2011 and Vaz served as opposition spokesman on Telecommunications.
 Since 2016 he has served as Member of Parliament for the constituency of Portland Parish Western Division.
 At that time the Jamaica Labour Party returned to government and Vaz was appointed Minister without Portfolio in the Ministry of Economic Growth and Job Creation, with responsibility for land, environment, climate change and investments.

 In 2020 Vaz was appointed as Minister for Energy, Science, Telecommunications and Transport.
 In this role, on 1 July 2025, Vaz announced that the Government of Jamaica formally gave notice to JPS of its intention not to renew its licence under the existing terms.

 Outside his political career, Vaz was the Founding President of the Jamaica Used Car Dealers Association.